metaleap/go-tinylang/README.md

 - `approach-alt-interp.go` — an attempt to
 implement the "tagless final" approach cited in more detail below.
-While this would be the much more desirable approach in a language such as Haskell (*and* targeting embedded DSLs), in Go (and targeting lexed-and-parsed instead of embedded languages) it immediately necessitates such endless plumbing and hard-coding that any theoretical gains are overshadowed by code bloat.
+While this would be much more desirable approach in a language such as
+Haskell (*and* when targeting *embedded* DSLs), in Go (and targeting lexed-and-parsed instead of embedded languages) it immediately necessitates such endless plumbing and hard-coding that any theoretical gains are overshadowed by code bloat (especially so if one wanted to progress
-Ultimately, most of the "almost-magic" convenience of tagless-final seems afforded by the expressive power of Haskell's type-classes and parametric polymorphism.
-(Especially so if one wanted to progress
 *beyond* chapter 2 of `lecture.pdf`...)
+— ultimately, most of the "almost-magic" convenience of tagless-final seems afforded by the expressive power of Haskell's type-classes and parametric polymorphism.

 ## Original intention: